Jerry-Shaw/Nervsys/README.md

 ### Factory

 In the latest version of NervSys, "factory" handler is ready for use to control all extended classes.

+Usage:
-Simply use "class::new(arguments, ...)", and you can get new created/cloned class object of the called class.
+"class::new(arguments, ...)" is to get new created/cloned class object of the called class.

-Same as "class::new()" function, "factory::use(class, arguments)" can create new class object anywhere, and use it directly as the origin class object in singleton mode all depends on passed arguments.
+"factory::use(class, \[arguments, ...\])" is to create new class object anywhere, and use it directly as the original instance in singleton mode.
+But when arguments changed, even if with the same class name, factory will return back a different instance.

 ### TrustZone